avera1988/Genome_Assembly_lecture/Doc/BUSCO.md

   -v, --version         Show this version and exit
   -h, --help            Show this help message and exit
 ```
-Basicaly we need the genome, the linage (orthologs seqs) the output and if our genome is in nucleotides or amino acids.
+Basically we need the genome, the linage (it means the orthologs seqs) the output and if our genome is given as nucleotides (-m geno) or amino acids (-m prot).
 As we have already predicted the amino acid sequences of our genome, we indicate -m prot this way BUSCO is not running augustus to predict genes.
 ```console
 (base) [veraponcedeleon.1@unity-1 BUSCO]$ ~/bin/busco/scripts/run_BUSCO.py -i contig.1000.fa.amino.faa -m prot -l /fs/project/obcp/veraponcedelon.1/database/BUSCOS/bacteria_odb9 -o busco -c 4
 INFO	****************** Start a BUSCO 3.0.2 analysis, current time: 05/21/2019 16:28:15 ******************